MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-configurable-sites-ie-mode.md

 </site-list>
 ```

-When the Configurable Sites feature is enabled, the following behavior occurs:
+When the Configurable sites feature is enabled, the following behavior occurs:

 1. When making a request to a Configurable site, Microsoft Edge will send the HTTP request header "`X-InternetExplorerModeConfigurable: 1`".
 2. A Configurable site may send a redirect response (for example, HTTP 302) with the HTTP response header "`X-InternetExplorerMode: 1`" to request that Microsoft Edge loads the site in IE mode.